-Take for example, decorating the Christmas tree, which we did this past weekend.
+Take, for example, decorating the Christmas tree, which we did soon after receiving my Embr Wave gift.
 It was a warm day, so warm we had the windows open.
 My kid wanted us to wear our matching plaid flannel pajamas and Santa hats during it.
 Mariah Carey is singing over and over that all she wants for Christmas is me as my husband and I cart down the 6’ prelit tree and two heavy Rubbermaid totes of decorations from the attic.

-I wiggled all the tree parts together to find the prelit feature decided to stop working.
-Went back in the attic to look for lights, lots of crawling under the tree to test these lights in the extension cord all while wearing a full face of makeup, flannel from neck to toe, and a faux fur hat matting my curls to my brow.
+I wiggled all the tree parts together to find the prelit feature and decided to stop working.
+I went back in the attic to look for lights, lots of crawling under the tree to test these lights in the extension cord all while wearing a full face of makeup, flannel from neck to toe, and a faux fur hat matting my curls to my brow.

 I was darn glad to have my Embr Wave.
-I turned it on before the whole process, and not knowing how long it would be I chose the longest setting.
-And then when I was under that tree and ready to blow a gasket, I pulled my phone out from my pocket and dropped the temperature a bit more.
-It really helped calm me and cool me off enough to get up from the ground with the lights that also didn’t work and calmly ask my husband to check the tool shed before I headed to Target in my pajamas.
+When I was under that tree and ready to blow a gasket, I tapped that dotted button to get a blast of coolness to chill me out literally and figuratively.
+It helped calm me and cool me off enough to get up from the ground with the lights that also didn’t work and calmly ask my husband to check the tool shed before I headed to Target in my pajamas.

-I think many can relate to such situations when you’re just so annoyed and the annoyance snowball keeps growing and you’re already warm and maybe you’re also going through perimenopause and the holidays are stressful and you feel a bit like a tea kettle ready to whistle.
-I appreciated the Embr Wave for keeping me from getting to boiling.
+I think many can relate to such situations when you’re just so annoyed and the annoyance snowball keeps growing and you’re already warm and maybe you’re also going through perimenopause and you feel a bit like a tea kettle ready to whistle.
+I appreciated the Embr Wave for keeping me from getting boiling.